Barbarpotato/Coretify-X/README.md

 This structure allows for efficient user and application management, with clear relationships between users and the applications they can access.
 The use of Prisma ensures that the database schema can be easily modified as needed to accommodate future requirements.

+# Coretify Rate Limiter Configuration
+The rate limiter configuration ensures that API endpoints are protected from excessive or malicious requests while leveraging Redis for scalability.
+This rate-limiter feature is optional. in `coretify.config.js` you can setup the `useRateLimit` to `false` or `true`.

+the rate limiter in corefity only support `redis` to store the key-value pair of inbound ip address to the server.
+You can find the redis configuration in `cache.js` file.
+If you dont want to use redis, you can also modified `cache.js` file to a custom value where the key-value is store.

 # Docker Intallation Setup
 You can also install the docker image for this project instead cloning the repo from this link : <a href="https://hub.docker.com/r/darmajr94/coretify" target="_blank">darmajr94/coretify</a>